wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 Format any easily any recipe, and also make your recipes search engine friendly with Schema.org tags and by adding nutrition to them.

+Every formatted recipe will be immediateltly searchable on Edamam.com and all Edamam's mobile apps.

 == Description ==
 <full description>
 You can quickly and easily format your recipe with built in SEO feature, print feature and automatic calorie and nutrition calculation for each recipe.